Two Crossings of the Katy Railway

 Katy stockholders were

-also going after Gould having recognized that he was draining Katy profits into
+also going after Gould.
+They had long recognized that he was draining Katy profits into

-lease while also declaring the Katy to be a "foreign" railroad
+lease while also confirmig that the Katy was a "foreign" railroad

 because it lacked both a Texas charter and a Texas headquarters.
-This created an
+While this

-enormous mess pertaining to Katy assets and operations in Texas because
+enormous mess pertaining to Katy assets and its operations in Texas.
+The

 Above: With Gould dismissed

-and the MP lease voided, the Katy was under protection of a Kansas bankruptcy
+and the MP lease voided, the Katy was under the protection of a Kansas bankruptcy

 court which had permitted it to continue its operations and branch line